TritonDataCenter/triton/docs/operator-guide/server-setup.md

 ## First Boot

-When a CN boots (whether by PXE or USB) the first interaction it will have with the Triton control plane will be via DHCP.
+When a CN boots (whether by PXE, USB, or from disk) the first interaction it will have with the Triton control plane will be via DHCP.
 It will do a DHCPDISCOVER in order to attempt to learn its own IP address.
-This DHCPDISCOVER is a broadcast message and the booter/dhcpd service (usually dhcpd0 zone on the HN) will see this message be responsible for handling it.
+This DHCPDISCOVER is a broadcast message and the booter/dhcpd service (usually dhcpd0 zone on the HN) will see this message and be responsible for handling it.

 The [booter daemon](https://github.com/joyent/sdc-booter) takes the MAC address from the DHCPDISCOVER request and checks NAPI to determine whether the NIC exists